simon-milleto/Odezenne/README.md

 ### Testing
 The Vue.js project uses **unit** and **e2e** testing, using [Karma](https://karma-runner.github.io/1.0/index.html) and [Nightwatch](http://nightwatchjs.org/).
 These tests need to be placed in the `client/test` folder.

-To execute the tests, you have these three commands available
+To execute the tests, you have these three commands available:
 * **To run the unit tests**
     ```
     docker exec -it o2n_client npm run unit